-- Active Directory username that matches the first part of the Google domain address.
+- Active Directory username that matches the first part of the Google email address.

-- All Windows and Mac machines joined to the domain.
+- All Windows and Mac machines have joined the domain.

-- ‘Forced login’ enabled in Securly’s Global Settings.
+- The "Forced Login" feature is enabled in Securly’s Global Settings.

 Note that it is recommended that you do not install Securly AD SSO on a server already running an IIS.